dawud-b/FireSim/chipyard_doc.md

 <br>

-If everything else is setup skip to [Running FireSim](#running-firesim), else continue.
+If your current hardware configuration is already setup, skip to [Running FireSim](#running-firesim), else continue.

 <br>